|Date||Time||League||Season||Attendance||Dover Star Player||Away Scorers|

-A Pinnock free kick was then spilled into Miller’s path, but he could not react quick enough and blasted wide.
+A Pinnock free-kick was then spilt into Miller’s path, but he could not react quick enough and blasted wide.

 Pinnock, heavily involved all Dover’s attacking play, blasted a first time shot at goal after Jim Stevenson’s slalom run into the box was upended, but Walker-Harris clutched onto his effort at the second attempt.

 But the former Southend man was on the scoresheet minutes later.

 Stevenson delivered a delightful through ball for Pinnock to drill a half volley into the bottom corner.